The Forms of Isshinryu

 In many ways, those days seem like a distant dream.
 There were no videos, and television was still in its infancy...strictly Jackie Gleason, Milton Bearle, Ed Sullivan, etc. However, my

 interest stuck, and I searched everywhere for anything I could find on the arts.
-I remember my first big "hit" was a bookstore off of Roosevelt Blvd. and Cottman, where one
+I remember my first big "hit" was a bookstore off of Roosevelt Blvd. and Cottman, where one afternoon, I

-the opportunity to meet this Armstrong, and hear in his own words, how he had come to learn Karate and propagate it in America.
+opportunity to meet this Armstrong, and hear in his own words, how he had come to learn Karate and propagate it in America.

 The Armstrong Dojo, facing the Mizugami